Dear Mr. Ashjian,

 The Gay and Lesbian Armenian Society (GALAS), as the leading voice of LGBTQ Armenian-Americans, is greatly disturbed by your recent irresponsible and offensive public comments equating LGBTQ activists to Ottoman Turks.

 As the president of the Fresno Unified School District, it is your responsibility to ensure all children in your district are treated equally with respect and dignity.
 This is the goal of LGBTQ-inclusive comprehensive sex education being part of our public-school education system.
 This only fosters more understanding among future generations of American children and combats acts of bullying against LGBTQ youth throughout our country.

-As Armenians, we take offense with your outlandish comparison of LGBTQ activists to Ottoman Turks for various reasons.
-First, not all Ottoman Turks were perpetrators of the Armenian Genocide and should not be vilified or singled out as a group.
-Second, equating peaceful LGBTQ activism to genocide is callously misleading.
+As Armenians, we also take offense with your outlandish comparison of LGBTQ activists to Ottoman Turks for various reasons.
+Firstly, not all Ottoman Turks were perpetrators of the Armenian Genocide and should not be vilified and singled out as a group.
+Secondly, the fact that you are equating LGBTQ activists to a group of people you accuse of committing acts of genocide is grossly misleading.

-Advocacy for recognition of the Armenian Genocide is the responsibility of every Armenian-American and those who are committed to advancing human rights.
-We welcome efforts to achieve genocide recognition in a more constructive and progressive way, without divisive comparisons to LGBTQ activism.
+Advocacy for the recognition of the Armenian Genocide is the responsibility of every Armenian-American and individuals and groups committed to advancing human rights.
+We welcome efforts undertaken to achieve this in a more constructive and progressive way, without divisive comparisons to LGBTQ activism.

 Gay and Lesbian Armenian Society